jbellis/jamm/README.txt

 (that is, 1 million children from MemoryMeter.countChildren) took about 5 seconds wall clock time.

-By default, MemoryMeter keeps track of descendents visited by measureDeep with an IdentityHashMap.
+By default, MemoryMeter keeps track of descendants visited by measureDeep with an IdentityHashMap.
 This prevents both over-counting and infinite loops due to cycles in the object graph.
 Of course, this tracking imposes a memory cost of its own.
 You can override this by